cc9404/SQL_analysis_ethan_chou/01_analyzing_traffic_sources/README.md

 # Sub-topic 1: Analyzing Traffic Sources

-This folder contains all SQL scripts and output datasets for analyzing traffic acquisition, source conversion rates, trending, and bid optimization for Maven Fuzzy Factory.
+This folder contains all SQL scripts and output datasets for analyzing traffic acquisition, source conversion rates, trending, and bid optimization for Fuzzy Factory.

 ---